holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 The diet tab allows editing the following information:

 - The **type of diet** of the animal group.
-- The **custom diet creator** to create a custom diet for the selected animal group.
+- The **custom diet creator** creates a custom diet for the selected animal group.
 - Additional diet information regarding the animal group (after selecting "Show Additional Information").

 <br>